JamieShi/FirstRuby/README.md

 -  Rails

 ## How to run it
-- Open command line, run `$ bin/rails server` (or `ruby bin\rails server` in windows)
+- Open command line, cd to the main directory
+- Run `$ bin/rails server` (or `ruby bin\rails server` in windows)
 - Leaving the command line running.
-In web browser, nivegate to http://localhost:3000/
+In web browser, nivagate to http://localhost:3000/

 ## TBD